obsfx/notebook/visitor_design_pattern.md

 [Wikipedia - Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern)

 In object oriented programming, visitor design pattern provides a way of seperating the operation logic from the class structure.
-If we hove to add new operation logics very often, with visitor pattern we can do that without touching the exist class structure.
+If we have to add new operation logics very often, with visitor pattern we can do that without touching the exist class structure.
 And also, with this way we are not mixing unrelated code with the class structure.

 #### Implementation Example in TypeScript

-We need an interface that will be implemented by every new Visitor implemented.
-Since the return type can be different for each individual Visitor implementation, This interface has generic return type.
+We need an interface that will be implemented by every new Visitor implementation.
+Since the return type can be different for each individual Visitor implementation, this interface has generic return type.

 ```typescript